mstepan/clox/README.md

 # clox
-Clox is high level language that use byte-code interpretation technique for execution (VM is stack based).
+Clox is a high level language that uses byte-code interpretation technique for execution.
+VM is stack based.
+All code written in good old C.